NextFaze/flutter_manup/README.md

 - `disabled`: The app has been marked as disabled and should not run

 ### Using the Service with Delegate

 Implement `ManupDelegate` or use `ManupDelegateMixin` mixin which has default implementation.

-  `void manUpConfigUpdateStarting()` : will be called before starting to validate.
+- `manUpConfigUpdateStarting()` : will be called before starting to validate
-  `void manupStatusChanged(ManUpStatus status)` : will be called every time status changes.
+- `manupStatusChanged(ManUpStatus status)` : will be called every time status changes
-  `void manUpUpdateAvailable()` : will be called when ManUpStatus changes to supported `void manUpUpdateRequired()` : will be called when ManUpStatus changes to unsupported `void manUpMaintenanceMode()`: will be called when ManUpStatus changes to disabled
+- `manUpUpdateAvailable()` : will be called when ManUpStatus changes to supported
+- `manUpUpdateRequired()` : will be called when ManUpStatus changes to unsupported
+- `manUpMaintenanceMode()`: will be called when ManUpStatus changes to disabled

 ## Example

 ```dart
 class ManUpExample extends StatefulWidget {
   ManUpExample({Key key}) : super(key: key);